UNEP-Economy-Division/SDG-Meter-Global-Project/README.md

 > docker-compose down

+for more details on docker-compose, check out [the documentation](https://docs.docker.com/compose/)

 ## Nginx

 This project uses a Nginx reverse-proxy listening on port 80 in order to dispatch the requests to the appropriate service.